 A report has just been released with detailed results from a farmer survey on cover crops.
 The survey was carried out in partnership between the USDA North Central Region Sustainable Agriculture Research and Education (SARE) program and the Conservation Technology Information Center (CTIC).
 More than 750 farmers were surveyed during the winter of 2012-13, primarily from the Upper Mississippi River watershed.
 Questions on cover crop adoption, benefits, challenges, and yield impacts were included in the survey.
 Key findings included the following:

 "Momentum is building on cover crops, and I believe this survey information will be helpful not only for our SARE grant planning but also for other organizations," said Dr. Rob Myers, NCR-SARE’s PDP Coordinator and Regional Director for Extension Programs.
-"One of the goals of the survey is to determine the impact of cover crops on cash crop yields under the drought conditions...Read More
+"One of the goals of the survey is to determine the impact of cover crops on cash crop yields under the drought conditions that...Read More

 SARE is at the forefront of supporting the innovative producers, educators and researchers who are making cover crops one of the most indispensable cost-saving tools in the soil-health toolbox.
 This story from Corn & Soybean Digest features several SARE projects, including Jim Hoorman's Graduate Student Grant project in Ohio.

 Many farmers want to improve soil quality, but because they operate in a competitive, rotation-intensive environment, any soil-building practice they are likely to adopt needs to be backed by solid data.That...Read More